rustyrussell/lightning-rfc/04-onion-routing.md

  - Legacy `hop_data` format, identified by a single `0x00` byte for length.
  - `tlv_payload` format, identified by any other length.
+ - A single `0x01` byte for length is reserved for future use to signal a different payload format.
+This is safe since no TLV value can ever be shorter than 2 bytes.

 ## Legacy `hop_data` payload format